scoobzies/cs410-final-project/README.md

 The application will open in your browser using Streamlit.
 Enter a description of the course you want and the amount of courses recommended to you.
 The system will recommend matching courses based on your requirements.

+To exit the program, enter Ctrl + C in the terminal.

 ## NLP Techniques Used

 - Text preprocessing (tokenization, stopword removal, lemmatization)